SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/communication_arrangement.md

     e) At the **Create Communication User** pane set *GRCHECK_\<YOUR_ID\>* as the **User Name** and *User for API communication* as **Description**

-    f) Propose a Password - and copy it to a secrete store.
+    f) Propose a Password - and copy it to a secret store.
 You will need it in the next exercise.

       ![Communication System](./img/s4c_communication_system_basic2.png)